RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab03.md

 - Compile and packages the code using Maven
 - Execute the JUnit tests that exist in the same source tree
 - Analyze the source code for vulnerabilities, bugs, and bad patterns using SonarQube
-- Package the application as a WAR file, then pushe the WAR artifact to the Nexus Repository manager
+- Package the application as a WAR file, then push the WAR artifact to the Nexus Repository manager
-- Create a container image based the JBoss EAP runtime image and the content of the WAR artifact, taging it with the hash of the git revision
+- Create a container image based the JBoss EAP runtime image and the content of the WAR artifact, tagging it with the hash of the git revision
 - Deploy the newly created container image into the %username%-dev project

-At this point, the first part of the pipeline stops to allow for the opportunity to test the application that is deployed.
+At this point, the first part of the pipeline only deploys the application to the Dev environment so that it can be tested/verified there.
 The verification of the deployed application can involve many different aspects : manual verification, execution of some integration tests against the running system, etc. We have intentionally not automated any tests here to simulate a manual quality check and enable you to explore this part of the pipeline.

 When the verification is complete, the "Deploy to Stage" pipeline will perform the following steps: